Can I Modify My Custody Arrangement Without Going to Court?

 Modifying Your Custody Arrangement in Court

 If parents cannot agree on modifying a custody order, the parent seeking the modification will need to file a motion with the court to request it.
-This generally

 In modification proceedings, the goal is to convince the family court that since entry of the prior order, significant changes have taken place and require a new custody and visitation order.
 Courts are reluctant to modify their orders, since they were arrived at after careful consideration of the facts in the case and the California Family Code provides that children are entitled to a certain level of stability.
+There should be a good reason for you to be asking the court to award you more visitation with your child.

 Examples of a “significant change in circumstances” which may justify a modification of child custody are: